AyoubBouisri/DinosaureAI/README.md

 # DinosaureAI
-An AI that learns to play the dinosaur running game.
+An AI that learns to play the T-Rex running game.

-This is a project to recreate the T-Rex running game found here : http://www.trex-game.skipser.com/ Then to create an AI that learns to play it using a genetic algrotihm and a neural network.
+This is a project to recreate the T-Rex running game found here : http://www.trex-game.skipser.com/ Then to create an AI that learns to play it using a genetic algorithm and neural networks.

 This project is mainly to get familiar with JavaScript, the use of Git and GitHub and to get some experience with neural network libraries.